[email protected]

 • Contacts

-Stili di Apprendimento / Learning Styles
+Stili di Apprendimento / Approaches to Learning

 Learning-Styles-by-Simona-Boccanegra-9-giugno-2021Download

-Characteristics of different learning styles:
+Characteristics of different ways of learning:

 A visual learner :